bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial02.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

-This tutorial is a warmup for [HW2 (not yet live)](.).
+This tutorial is a warmup for HW 2.
 Please download the starter files and complete the instructions outlined below.

 If you've never done this before, there are a lot of little typing / logic / conceptual mistakes that **everyone** makes.
 Please go to Office Hours or post on Campuswire questions that you have about defining these functions.
 Additionally, you should feel free to ask questions during class as well.